jknowles/cultivate-cafe/pages/aboutus.md

 We're walking the walk when it comes to local, sustainable, authentic food!
-Farmers are delivering their product right from the field to the Cafe and working with Sue, the Cafe Manager, to grow things specifially for the Cafe.
+Farmers are delivering their product right from the field to the Cafe and working with Sue, the Cafe Manager, to grow things specifically for the Cafe.
 Other products are made right next door in the Common Wealth Kitchen and brought over freshly prepared which, by the way, increases sales for those "makers" and helps them grow their business--keeping our food